After you log in you will be presented with the following available commands in the vertical left hand side toolbar as shown below:

 Move Asset 2D¶

 You can easily move an asset by first clicking on the desired asset.
-That will display a dotted circle around the asset with three (4) icons.
-These icons will allow you to respectively "Rotate", "Delete", "Display" or "Lock" the asset meta data.
+That will display a dotted circle around the asset with four (4) icons.
+These icons will allow you to respectively "Rotate", "Delete", "Display", or "Lock" the asset position.

 To "Move", simply click anywhere within the circle and hold the left mouse button down while you move the asset to your desired location and release the button.